-• “Equitable Literacy Instruction for Students in Poverty” assembles the knowledge of respected researchers, practitioners, and school leaders about how to support successful literacy development for students living in poverty.
+“Equitable Literacy Instruction for Students in Poverty” (Published October 2024) assembles the knowledge of respected researchers, practitioners, and school leaders about how to support successful literacy development for students living in poverty.
 It is a must read for all who care about literacy, equity, and empowerment.”
-Linda Darling Hammond, former board member of the National Urban Alliance (NUA), President and CEO of the Learning Policy Institute
+Linda Darling Hammond, President and CEO of the Learning Policy Institute

-• “Osseo [Area Schools] and the NUA have established a dynamic partnership which is benefitting the students in their school district: Each school has worked to implement a school-wide application of NUA’s “high operational practices” focused on accelerating NUA’s “high intellectual performance” for all students.”
-Eric Cooper, President and Founder NUA
+“Osseo [Area Schools] and the NUA have established a dynamic partnership which is benefitting the students in their school district: Each school has worked to implement a school-wide application of NUA’s “High Operational Practices” (Yvette Jackson) focused on accelerating NUA’s “High Intellectual Performance” for all students.”
+Eric Cooper, President and Founder NUA Read the Osseo school Vignette: Illuminating An Instructional Equity Lens from the book

 Professional Learning Cycles